catmando/LocoRuby/README.md

 LocoRuby.init takes a hash with the following optional keys:

 * title: a string that overrides the page title
-* dimensions:  a hash containing left, top, width, and height window position and size
+* dimensions:  a hash containing left, top, width, and height popup window position and size
-* stay_on_top:  if true then window will be forced to stay on top of all other windows
+* stay_on_top:  if true then the popup window will be forced to stay on top of all other windows
 * onload: a function that will be called once the ruby script has been loaded and is ready to go
-* encrypt: a function that digests as string using SHA1.hexdigest, used for extra security checking
+* encrypt: a function that digests as salted string using SHA1.hexdigest, used for extra security checking

 ###Examples###